KellyOB/CoolCalc/README.md

 # CoolCalc

-Week 4 Assignment for Devslopes Academy
+Week 4 Project for Devslopes Academy

 Build your very own calculator.
 This is a truly functional app that you could even upload to the App Store.